ChrisMarshallNY/ITCB-master/01-SecondStep/README.md

 We can't change the actual [`question`](https://github.com/LittleGreenViper/ITCB/blob/9237ba70ba2cc074fdc19bca52aecf44176e66b6/SDK-src/src/internal/ITCB_SDK_Central_internal.swift#L128) stored property, until we've been informed that the Peripheral has acceded to our demand, so we "stash" it here.

 Also, we will need to set the Peripheral's "answer" Characteristic to "Notify", if it is not already notifying.
-If so, we need to hold off asking the question until then.
+If so, we then need to hold off asking the question until the Peripheral reports that the Characteristic has its "Notify" attribute set.

 ##### If the Answer Characteristic is Not Already Notifying, We Need to Set Up Notification for the Answer